PRODG-XYZ/prodg-applications/README.md

-# DevCorp Applications - Futuristic Developer Application Platform
+# PeopleOS - Futuristic Developer Application Platform

 A cutting-edge developer applications platform built with Next.js, MongoDB, and modern UI components.
 Features a beautiful, futuristic interface for developers to submit applications and for admins to review them.